TRADE CBM CALCULATION FOR ALL TRADE AND HOW CHARGES ARE APPLIED ACROSS SHIPMENTS

-It’s understood the phrase ‘freight CBM calculation’ is something known to many, precisely freight forwarders of less container than load (LCL) and full container load respectively.
+It’s understood the phrase ‘trade CBM calculation’ is something known to many, precisely shippers of less container than load (LCL) and full container load respectively.
 Most often, these unique figures are determined in different ways, which is based on the nature or type of goods that are to be shipped with the aid of a container, or even as general cargo.
-CBM calculation is predominantly deployed for these types of freight categories, however, for less container than load cargoes, this method of calculation is ultimately deployed based on the fact that every single shipment consists of multiple consignees, with a minimum of two (2).
+CBM calculation is predominantly deployed for these types of trade categories, however, for less container than load cargoes, this method of calculation is ultimately deployed based on the fact that every single shipment consists of multiple consignees, with a minimum of two (2).
 However, if a shipper or freight forwarder is to ship a full container load (FCL) shipment, the shipper is meant to abide by the standard weight required for a container according to its dimension, without exceeding the required maximum weight.

 Meanwhile, it’s important to state here that our core area of discussion will be centered on the CBM determination for a single freight irrespective of how it is packaged.
 It is very important for a shipper to take the right step and as well, offer the best advice as a specialist in this sphere.
 Dry van container is considered most appropriate and widely used for shipping less than container load freight, which is dependent on the volume or dimension of the cargo to be shipped through a specific distance, often as 40ft or 20ft container.

 And for the subject acronym, “CBM”, it will be necessary to analyze and demonstrate its meaning and how it is determined.
 With that said, CBM implies ‘cubic meter‘, which is determined from the dimension of the freight to be shipped.
 And this is figured out by the product of the length, width, and height (length x width x height).
-But in practice, there are some freight CBM that cannot be determined through this method, such goods are determined via their weight (example: equipment’s made of steel or iron foil), which attracts special charges.
+But in practice, there are some freight CBM that cannot be determined through this method, such goods are determined via their weight (example: equipment made of steel or iron foil), which attracts special charges.
 Owing to the fact that the total weight of freight is not expected to exceed 1 ton (1000kg).

 In order to focus more on our core area of interest (CBM calculation), we will skip the detailed explanation of less than container load (LCL) as a single post when we’re ready to discuss cargo consolidation.